Does Your Car Insurance Cover You In Canada?

 Frequently Asked Questions

-Can I drive in Canada with my US car insurance?
+Can I drive in Canada with my US car policy?

 Yes, your US policy and driver’s license will be valid.
 Be sure to have proof of insurance and a valid license with you at all times on your trip.